crcx/parable/source/py/stdlib.md

 With that taken care of we can proceed to attach names to the byte codes.
-This will start a pattern for how functions are defined: a stack comment, followed by the code, and ending with a short description of what the function does.
+This will start a pattern for how functions are defined: a stack comment, followed by the code, and ending with a short description of what the function does (called the *docstring*).

 We'll also introduce some terminology here: functions are called *words* and *words* which operate on slices of memory (including other functions) are